 Sadly, there is generally so much focus on the adoption process and the adopted child, that the biological child’s needs accidentally become overlooked.

-Sibling relationships, however, are not without their challenges and not always harmonious.
+Sibling relationships, however, are not without their challenges and are not always harmonious.
 Common are sibling rivalry, hidden resentments, hostility and aggression, and that all too famous green monster, jealousy.

 For these reasons, it is important to think ahead as to how we can encourage the adoption transition to be as conformable as possible for your biological child.

-A healthy transition into introducing adoption starts with open dialog.
+A healthy transition into introducing adoption starts with an open dialog.
 Children can sense change, and when they feel left out of what is going on around them, it will create for them a very unsettling feeling full of constant wonder and worry.

 Be Open and Honest When Explaining Adoption

 You may be asking yourself when is the best time to tell my biological child of our plans to add a new sibling to the family through adoption.